GodsSajjad/ariadne/README.md

 Uses your GitHub Actions minutes (about **2,000 free minutes/month** on personal accounts).

 **Why?**
 As a way to explore different tunneling front-ends, and to let people play with your app in an easy, zero-config set up on free infrastructure.
+And also a way to demonstate to people code that they can use to set up these tunnels, across platforms and on infra.